wp-plugins/plugin-organizer/readme.txt

 == Changelog ==

 = 6.0.3 =
-Removed shortcodes from 3 template files.
+Removed short tags from 3 template files.
 Changed check to make sure $ajaxSaveFunction is set in postMetabox.php.

 = 6.0.2 =